Michaelangel007/nanofont3x4/README.md

     xx chosen as `c` `o` and `x`
     xx

+# Problem words

+What words are difficult to read?
+Believe it or not, most words are actually readable (once you get used to the font.)
+Since we have 3 ambigious glyphs, the troublesome words are anything with a 'co' or 'x' in it such as:

+   * exercise
+   * becomes
+   * compliance

+A quick search of frequency analysis, "frequency of letter pairs", reveals that the pairs `oo` and `co` show up often enough that they will be annoying to "decode" the context.
+If we could somehow distingush between `c` and `o` I estimate we could reach ~ 99% readability.
+Oh, what what 1 extra vertical pixel adds!
+But alas, we'll have to settle for "mostly readable."
+Still, I'm happy with this considering I thought the task was (almost) impossible when I first started.

 Enough already! where are the pictures?
 Alrighty then ...

 * Texture Atlas: